KiClaudia/greeniguana/README.md

 Added significane ** to agglutination line graphs.

 New script LysFigures in sugarLPS_figures.
 Line graph made for main effect of LPS on second challenge for Lysis. line graph made for main time effect second challenge lysis

+New  script and figures for OSI

+New script and figure for total tri

+Double checked results manuscript, sent new updated version to SF and DD (made sure numbesr were according to bonferroni adjusted values)